racket/racket7/pkgs/expander/README.txt

    More shortcuts.
 Use `make run ARGS="<arg> ..."` as a shorthand for `racket run.rkt -c compiled/cache <arg> ...`.

+   See "Makefile" for more information and other shortcuts.

 ----------------------------------------

 Roadmap to the implementation: